 The record player itself sits on a suspension system to prevent outside noise from reaching the tonearm.
 You can pair the speaker with blue tooth and wifi, and the back has a variety of input/outputs.

-It looks and sounds wonderful and is a good turntable for those who also want a connection to the tech of today.
+It looks and sounds wonderful and is a good contender for the best turntable under $1000 for those who also want a connection to the tech of today.

 Best Turntable Where Money Is No Object

 If money is no object, you could do little better than Technics’ professional turntable.
 This is a benchmark turntable, one by which all other DJ setups will be known.
 For many DJ’s Technics will always be the best turntable under $1000.
 Its as much a romantic, nostalgic thing as it is a hardware thing.

 It’s a direct drive motor with powerful torque and quartz controls.
 It offers pitch adjustment, well-damped feet, and it’s one of the most durable turntables available.